 Ideal wind conditions make the south of the island a haven for board and kite riders.
 International specialist, Club Mistral, has a base at Le Morne.

-World standard golf courses and links are already successfully welcoming players from all over the world.
+World standard golf courses and links welcome players from all over the world.

-On the left side of the road…like in the UK and Australia.
+Driving is on the left, like in the UK and Australia.
 Visitors can drive using the licence issued in their own country.

-No deadly or even seriously harmful pests.
+Venomous Animals No deadly or even seriously harmful pests.
 Being a sub-tropical island, the occasional bee or wasp sting may occur.
-In the sea, watch out for sea urchins, stonefish and the lionfish.
-Uncommon, in most lagoons they can inflict a nasty sting, if encountered.
+In the sea, watch out for sea urchins, stonefish and the lionfish; uncommon in most lagoons they can inflict a nasty sting, if encountered.

 |Location||2000km south east of Africa and Madagascar|